 Constituent Chlorophenols

 CAS RN Various (Table 7 and Table 8)

 Chemical grouping Organic compounds

 Category Toxic substances; Organic constituents; Chlorinated organics; Chlorophenols

 Description A chlorophenol is any organochloride of phenol that contains one or more covalently bonded chlorine atoms.
 There are five basic types of chlorophenols (mono- to pentachlorophenol) and 19 different chlorophenols in total when positional isomerism is taken into account.
 Chlorophenols are produced by electrophilic halogenation of phenol with chlorine.

 Most chlorophenols are solid at room temperature.
 They have a strong, medicinal taste and smell.
 Chlorophenols are commonly used as pesticides, herbicides, and disinfectants.

 The list of 19 chlorophenols includes:

 Monochlorophenol (3 positional isomers)

 o 2-Chlorophenol

 o 3-Chlorophenol

-o 4-Chlorophenol
+4-Chlorophenol

 Dichlorophenol (6 positional isomers)

 o 2,3-Dichlorophenol

 o 2,4-Dichlorophenol

-o 2,5 Dichlorophenol
+2,5 Dichlorophenol

 2,6 Dichlorophenol

 o 3,4 Dichlorophenol

-o 3,5 Dichlorophenol
+3,5 Dichlorophenol

 Trichlorophenol (6 positional isomers)

 o 2,3,4-Trichlorophenol

 o 2,3,5-Trichlorophenol

 o 2,3,6-Trichlorophenol

 o 2,4,5-Trichlorophenol

 2,4,6-Trichlorophenol

 o 3,4,5-Trichlorophenol

 Tetrachlorophenol (3 positional isomers)

 2,3,4,5-Tetrachlorophenol

-2,3,4,6-Tetrachlorophenol
+o 2,3,4,6-Tetrachlorophenol

 2,3,5,6-Tetrachlorophenol

 Pentachlorophenol (1 positional isomer)

 All chlorophenols are considered potentially harmful to aquaculture organism and human health.
 Guidelines/standards based on toxicity endpoints have not been derived for all chlorophenols at the time of writing.
 Chlophenols are tainting substances.

 Recommended guide- Natural environment Mariculture

-ines for Chlorophenols 2-Chlorophenol - 0.1^
+lines for Chlorophenols 2-Chlorophenol - 0.1^

 3-Chlorophenol - 0.1^

 4-Chlorophenol - 0.1^

 2,3-Dichlorophenol - 0.04^

 2,4-Dichlorophenol 0.42 (Chronic) 0.42 (Chronic)

 2,5-Dichlorophenol - 0.5^

 2,6-Dichlorophenol - 0.2^

 3,4-Dichlorophenol - 0.3^

-2,3,5-Trichlorophenol - 1^
+2,3,5-Trichlorophenol - ]^

-2,4,5-Trichlorophenol - ۱۸
+2,4,5-Trichlorophenol - ]^

-2,4,6-Trichlorophenol 6.5 (Chronic) 1^
+2,4,6-Trichlorophenol 6.5 (Chronic) ]^

 2,3,4,6-Tetrachlorophenol - 0.1^

 Pentachlorophenol 0.4 (Chronic) 0.4 (Chronic)

 Notes for guidelines A Organoleptic effects (no t toxic to humans)

-Source Chlorophenols are anthropogenically produced and are ubiquitous contaminants in terrestrial, atmospheric, and aquatic environments .
-Chlorophenols are used as intermediates in manufacturing agricultural chemicals, pharmaceuticals, biocides, and dyes .
-Sources of chlorophenols also include industries that produce textiles, leather products, domestic preservatives, and petrochemical industries .
-Chlorophenols also originate from the degradation of other pesticides containing chlorobenzenes and

-chlorinated cyclohexanes .
-The majority (85%) of known environmental releases of three chlorophenols (2-Chlorophenol, 2,4-Dichlorophenol, and 2,4,6-Trichlorophenol) were to surface water .
+Source A Organoleptic effects (not toxic to humans) Chlorophenols are anthropogenically produced and are ubiquitous contaminants in terrestrial, atmospheric, and aquatic environments.
+Chlorophenols are used as intermediates in manufacturing agricultural chemicals, pharmaceuticals, biocides, and dyes.
+Sources of chlorophenols also include industries that produce textiles, leather products, domestic preservatives, and petrochemical industries.
+Chlorophenols also originate from the degradation of other pesticides containing chlorobenzenes ar chlorinated cyclohexanes.
+The majority (85%) of known environmental releases of three chlorophenols (2-Chlorophenol, 2,4-Dichlorophenol, and 2,4,6-Trichlorophenol) were to surface water.
 The principal point source of water pollution by chlorophenols is industrial waste discharge and the leaching of chlorophenols from landfills.
-Sewage treatment plants and drinking water treatment, which can result in the chlorination of phenol, also contribute to point source pollution .
-The primary nonpoint source pollution of chlorophenols comes from the application of pesticides that are made from chlorophenols and the chlorination of waste water containing phenol.
+Sewage treatment plants and drinking water treatment, which can result in the chlorination of

+phenol, also contribute to point source pollution.
+The primary nonpoint source pollution of chlorophenols comes from the application of pesticides that are made from chlorophenols and the chlorination of wastewater containing phenol.
 Chlorophenols enter the atmosphere through volatilization, with mono- and dichlorophenols being the most volatile (See Environmental fate and behaviour section for details).
+Chlorophenols reach the marine environment via industrial waste, runoff from agricultural fields treated with pesticide and insecticide, or by degradation of complex chlorinated hydrocarbons.